 StrengthsFinder* - Building a Strengths Based Workforce

-CEA has developed a full day training program designed to quickly improve your organization’s performance and create a positive change in your culture.
-Leaders can better delegate work to others when they have the ability to understand and manage a maximum performing team.
-This full day training is broken down into three primary segments: Educate.
+CEA has developed a training program designed to quickly improve your organization’s performance and create a positive change in your culture.
+This training is broken down into three primary segments: Educate.
 Reveal.
 Enhance.

 Educate.
-When leaders focus on individual strengths rather than their weaknesses, the results are profound.
 Encouraging your team to “Do what they do best” and play to their strengths is a formula for success.
-In this portion of the training, we share information on wellbeing factors and statistics that prove how individuals who are coached to focus on their talents and strengths are more productive and feel as if their individual contribution matters to their team.
+Using well being factors and statistics, we illustrate that when employees are coached to focus on their strengths, they are more productive and feel as if their contribution matters to their team.

 Reveal.
 Participants are given workbooks and an online assessment prior to the training.
 In this portion of the training, Participants will discuss their results in an interactive group session.
 As a team we discuss each participant’s Top 5 strengths and share practical tools to achieve career goals.
 As participants share their strengths they begin to appreciate the value of strengths as individuals and as team members.